Can Trump prevent a US recession in election year? | DW | 22.08.2019

 The IMF has also weighed in on Trump's bid to stave off a recession, warning the president in a blog post that his calls to ease monetary policy to weaken the dollar and improve the US trade balance won't work.

-"Monetary policy alone is unlikely to induce the large and persistent devaluations that are needed to bring that result ... especially within a 12-month period," IMF chief economist Gita Gopinath wrote.
+"Monetary policy alone is unlikely to induce the large and persistent devaluations that are needed to bring that result ... especially within a 12-month period," wrote Gita Gopinath, the IMF's chief economist.

 The IMF has previously warned of a "precarious" 2020 for the global economy.